 One way that the lender may attempt to receive payment is by using a collection agency.
 Furthermore, if the lender is not able to receive payment by this method, the lender may take legal action against you.
 As a result, the court may decide to garnish your income or place a lien on other assets you may have.
 Consequently, the delinquent debt may also be recorded on your credit history and affect your credit score.

 The most common unsecured debt examples are:

 - Child support (court ordered)

 - Medical bills

 Once you know the difference between secured versus unsecured debt, you will be able to organize your financial obligations better.
-Always remember to make the minimum payments for all debts you have.
+And, always remember to make the minimum payments for all debts you have.

-So, if you are considering filing for bankruptcy and you need help deciding how your debts will be affected, speak with an attorney at Douglas Jacobson Law Firm.
+So, if you are considering filing for bankruptcy, speak with an attorney at Douglas Jacobson Law Firm.